groupdocs-signature/GroupDocs.Signature-Docs/net/developer-guide/basic-usage/electronic-signature-types/esign-document-with-multiple-signatures.md

     signature.Sign("signed.pdf", listOptions);
 }
 ```
+### Summary
+This guide demonstrates how to apply multiple types of electronic signatures (e.g., text, barcode, image) to a document using [**GroupDocs.Signature**](https://products.groupdocs.com/signature/net) .
+It explains how to combine different signature types, configure each one, and save the signed document with multiple signature styles.
 ### Advanced Usage Topics

 To learn more about document eSign features, please refer to the [advanced usage section]({{< ref "signature/net/developer-guide/advanced-usage/_index.md" >}}).